bootdotdev/blog/content/golang/running-go-in-the-browser-with-web-assembly-wasm.md

 That's it!
 Running Go in the browser is pretty easy :)

-If you want to try our [Go Mastery](https://boot.dev/go-mastery/) course that uses the WASM playground as its backbone, [sign up here!](https://boot.dev/)
+If you want to try our [Learn Go](https://boot.dev/go-mastery/) course that uses the WASM playground as its backbone, [sign up here!](https://boot.dev/)